How to Hire Your First Employee: Everything You Need to Know

 8. Consider Your Weaknesses

-Before you or your co-founders hire your first employee, chances are, you've all been in the "jack-of-all-trades" role, from managing marketing and technological aspects to packaging and logistics.
+Before you or your co-founders hire your first employee, chances are, you've all been in the "jack-of-all-trades" role, from managing A/B testing in email marketing and technological aspects to packaging and logistics.

 Hiring your first employee is not only a chance to get some of the work off your shoulders but also to organize it better.
 That is, create separate roles for different people with different responsibilities.